 As for other pets, cedar and pine shavings should be avoided due to concerns over the aromatic oils they release.
 These oils have been shown to elevate the levels of some liver enzymes, which can affect the metabolism of drugs and other compounds.
 If wood shavings are used at all, better alternatives include hardwood shavings such as aspen.
 Straw or hay is a good bedding material for rabbits.
 For choices for the litter box, see the section on litter training.

-While living alone in an outdoor hutch is a lonely existence for a rabbit, a house rabbit that is allowed time outdoors will likely enjoy the change of scenery and fresh air.
-There are several dangers in the outdoors, including predators, weather, and toxicity from herbicides, pesticides, or poisonous plants.
-Since predators present the largest danger at night, keeping a rabbit outdoors in a hutch at night is risky, even in a city (where predators may include raccoons, cats, dogs, coyotes, hawks and more).
-Many of these can injure or kill a rabbit without even getting into the cage.
+Living alone in an outdoor hutch is a lonely existence for a rabbit; however, a house rabbit that is allowed time outdoors will likely enjoy the change of scenery and fresh air.
+Keep in mind that there are several dangers in the outdoors, including predators, weather, and toxicity from herbicides, pesticides, or poisonous plants.
+Since predators present the largest danger at night, keeping a rabbit outdoors in a hutch at night is risky, even in a city (city-dwelling predators may include raccoons, cats, dogs, coyotes, hawks and more).
+Many animals can injure or kill a rabbit without even getting into the cage.
 If a rabbit is to stay outside, it should at least be in an enclosed shed, garage, or some shelter that allows complete protection.

 Many owners allow their rabbits outside in an enclosed pen made form a wood frame with wire on all sides (including top and bottom).
 This allows bunnies to spend time outside and munch on the grass (provided it is not treated with any herbicides, pesticides or other chemicals!) without burrowing out, and with protection from unwanted visitors.
 Shelter from sun, wind, rain, and other elements must also be provided.